microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.EditorHostService.md

 This method has no parameters.

-<a name='M-Microsoft-VisualStudio-Extensibility-EditorHostService-TextDocument-op_Equality-Microsoft-VisualStudio-Extensibility-EditorHostService-TextDocument,Microsoft-VisualStudio-Extensibility-EditorHostService-TextDocument-'></a>
+<a name='M-Microsoft-VisualStudio-Extensibility-EditorHostService-TextDocumentSnapshot-op_Equality-Microsoft-VisualStudio-Extensibility-EditorHostService-TextDocumentSnapshot,Microsoft-VisualStudio-Extensibility-EditorHostService-TextDocumentSnapshot-'></a>
 ### op_Equality(left,right) `method`

 ##### Summary

-Indicates whether `left` and `right` equiavlent.
+Indicates whether `left` and `right` equivalent.

 ##### Returns